Zamindars of Bengal: Cultural contributions

-The Zamindars of Bengal were great patrons of the arts.
+The zamindars of Bengal were great patrons of the arts.
 Many libraries were established by zamindars under British rule.
 The Great Bengal Library Association was formed in 1925.
 Zamindars established museums like the Varendra Research Museum and the Dacca Museum (which later became the Bangladesh National Museum).
 They set up numerous educational institutions like the Ahansullah School of Engineering.
-The Tagore family and the Janbazar Raj became pioneers of the Bengali Renaissance among the Hindu population.
+The Tagore family, the Janbazar Raj and Naldanga Zamindari Bari became pioneers of the Bengali Renaissance among the Hindu population.
 Writers like Mir Mosharraf Hossain, Begum Rokeya, Annada Munshi, and Michael Madhusudan Dutt were born and brought up on zamindar estates.